simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 further characterize the relationship between nodes.
 With IoT systems your relationships between nodes is mostly determined by physical proximity.
-A Modbus sensor is connected to a Modbus, which is connected to a Gateway, which is located at a site, which belows to a customer.
+A Modbus sensor is connected to a Modbus, which is connected to a Gateway, which is located at a site, which belongs to a customer.

 On #8, the network is relatively slow compared to anything else, so if it takes a little more time to encode/decode data this is typically not a big deal as the